fission-codes/spec/dialog/pomo_db/pomo_flow.md

 ## 2.6 Circuit

-A circuit is an embedding of a Dialog program into a directed graph whose vertices, called [nodes](#28-node), represent computation against [streams](#27-stream), and whose edges describe those streams.
+A circuit is an embedding of a PomoRA query plan into a directed graph whose vertices, called [nodes](#28-node), represent computation against [streams](#27-stream), and whose edges describe those streams.

 Circuits may contain subcircuits, representing recursive subcomputations that evaluate to a fixed point every iteration.